tejashah88/tiktok-mass-archiver/README.md

 # TikTok Mass Archiver
 A set of scripts and related repos to mass-save public TikTok content.
-Has support for saving both **videos** and **photo sets** from individual posts, user accounts or collections.
+Supports saving both **videos** and **photo sets** from individual posts, user accounts or collections, with incremental updating.

 NOTE: This repo is meant to work on Windows but should be trivial to change it for MacOS/Linux.
 Just change the batch files in `scripts/` and the subprocess commands in `save_media.py` accordingly.